Tilted sensitivity analysis in matched observational studies: Introduction

 This paper introduces a new procedure for sensitivity analysis in matched observational studies.
-For any candidate test statistic, we introduce in \S \ref{sec:tilt} a \textit{tilted} modification based upon the degree of hidden biased assumed to exist at any given stage of the sensitivity analysis.
+For any candidate test statistic, we introduce in \S \ref{sec:tilt} a \textit{tilted} modification based upon the degree of hidden bias assumed to exist at any given stage of the sensitivity analysis.
 The modification is constructed in such a way that even beyond paired designs, the worst-case pattern of unmeasured confounding is both available in closed form and does not vary as the allowed degree of hidden bias increases.
 Rather than allowing the output of the separable algorithm to vary as the allowed strength of confounding increases, one instead modifies the test statistic itself in such a way that the bound on the worst-case expectation remains constant.
 The resulting inference is equivalent to that produced by the usual approach in paired designs, but differs from the conventional approach to sensitivity analysis outside of paired studies.
-Through this, tilting may be viewed as an alternative extension of sensitivity analysis to matching with multiple controls.
+This and related modifications were previously considered in \citet{fog23} for testing weak null hypotheses with the difference-in-means statistic.
+In general, the tilting modification does not confer validity for testing the weak null without additional restrictions.
+Here we instead show that when testing sharp nulls, tilting provides an alternative extension of sensitivity analysis to matching with multiple controls which eliminates many of the technical hurdles arising from the prevailing approach.
 Despite the matched context, we also highlight connections between the tilted modifications and approaches to sensitivity analysis involving inverse probability weighting \citep{zha19, dor22}.
 In contrast with the conventional approach, we show in \S \ref{sec:ds} that the tilted sensitivity analysis furnishes test statistics with a closed form for their design sensitivity for any matched structure.
 The tilted sensitivity analysis provides an improvement in design sensitivity relative to the conventional approach for a wide range of generative models, but does not uniformly dominate the conventional approach.
-In \S \ref{sec:adapt}, we note that the tilted and conventional approaches can be adaptively combined to attain a design sensitivity no smaller than the maximum of tilted and convtional design sensitivities.
+In \S \ref{sec:adapt}, we note that the tilted and conventional approaches can be adaptively combined to attain a design sensitivity no smaller than the maximum of tilted and conventional design sensitivities.
 In \S \ref{sec:data}, we highlight the benefits conferred by tilting in multiple real-data applications.